Nodrex/DataCollector/README.md

 ```
 ## ⚙️ Optional: Build-Time Validation (Recommended)

-To enable build-time checks that ensure you are using the collector correctly, you must apply the KSP plugin and add the processor dependency.
+To enable build-time checks that ensure you are using the collector correctly, you must apply the KSP plugin and add the compiler dependency.

 If you choose not to add these, the library will still function, but the build-time validation for your data classes will be disabled.